 The aorta is the largest artery in the body – your personal equivalent of Highway 401 (a motorway that is 18 lanes wide in parts).
 Because the aorta is so large, it is subjected to high pressures, which can cause it to weaken and dilate.
-This can lead to a complication known as an aortic aneurysm.
+This can lead to a complication of high blood pressure known as aortic aneurysm.
 If an aortic aneurysm ruptures, a catastrophic loss of blood can occur.

 The aorta leads away from the left ventricle of the heart, and is subjected to immense pressure as blood surges through with each heartbeat.
 This makes the lining of the aorta a hotspot for hardening and furring up (atherosclerosis) especially if you have poorly controlled hypertension, a raised cholesterol, poorly controlled diabetes or smoke cigarettes.